ltrgoddard/thesis/temp.markdown

 > require it only in order to realise my ability to swim; and if the
 > attempt to reach an awareness of substance is thus prompted by the
 > need for self-definition, then we must expect the contributions of the
-> imagination to be set aside.[^305]
+> imagination to be set aside.[^306]

-Wild’s stance is reduced to a sort of weak (in the intellectual sense) epistemological solipsism, albeit one which does not yet realise quite how alone it might be.
+\noindent Wild’s stance is reduced to a sort of weak (in the intellectual sense) epistemological solipsism, albeit one which does not yet realise quite how alone it might be.
 Prynne then reintroduces the imagination, and by extension art, in a much more important role, claiming that they

 > offer both the difficulty of contrivance and also a profound assurance
 > that this difficulty corresponds to genuine resistance in the larger
 > context of the outside world.
 It is the imagination’s peculiar
 > function to admit, draw sustenance from, and celebrate the ontological
 > priority of this outside world, by creating entities which
-> subsequently become a part of the world, an addition to it.[^306]
+> subsequently become a part of the world, an addition to it.[^307]

-Art objects—and, for Prynne especially, poems—become effective guarantors of a continued relationship between the subject and what lies outside it, between difficulty and resistance.
-Whether through actually creating new resistant material *ex nihilo* or through permanently transforming that which already exists—Prynne is not entirely clear on this point—art sets up the possibility of a real and logical channel between subject and object, as opposed to a potentially deceptive cocoon of mere difficulty.[^307]
+\noindent Art objects—and, for Prynne especially, poems—become effective guarantors of a continued relationship between the subject and what lies outside it, between difficulty and resistance.
+Whether through actually creating new resistant material *ex nihilo* or through permanently transforming that which already exists—Prynne is not entirely clear on this point—art sets up the possibility of a real and logical channel between subject and object, as opposed to a potentially deceptive cocoon of mere difficulty.[^308]

-Prynne’s concerns and mode of argument in ‘Resistance and Difficulty’—though not his conclusions—bear a striking resemblance to those of Quentin Meillassoux in his 2006 book *Après la finitude*, translated into English in 2008 as *After Finitude*.[^308] In this short work, Meillassoux takes aim at a stance which he terms ‘correlationism’, and which he takes to be the dominant perspective in contemporary philosophy, both continental and analytic.
-For the correlationist, ‘we only ever have access to the correlation between thinking and being, and never to either term considered apart from the other.’[^309] Meillassoux identifies this as an explicitly post-Kantian attitude designed to avoid the pitfalls both of pre-critical metaphysical dogmatism and of subjective idealism.
+Prynne’s concerns and mode of argument in ‘Resistance and Difficulty’—though not his conclusions—bear a striking resemblance to those of Quentin Meillassoux in his 2006 book *Après la finitude*, translated into English in 2008 as *After Finitude*.[^309] In this short work, Meillassoux takes aim at a stance which he terms ‘correlationism’, and which he takes to be the dominant perspective in contemporary philosophy, both continental and analytic.
+For the correlationist, ‘we only ever have access to the correlation between thinking and being, and never to either term considered apart from the other.’[^310] Meillassoux identifies this as an explicitly post-Kantian attitude designed to avoid the pitfalls both of pre-critical metaphysical dogmatism and of subjective idealism.
 Its effect, however, is to keep the subject locked